DOWNLOAD MORE INFORMATION

 "My daughter just couldn't stop talking about how much fun she had and everything she's learned."

 Living with the Land

-- This week of camp will be focused on building outdoor survival skills that will encourage campers to engage and connect with their surroundings.
+- We will be focused on building outdoor survival skills that will encourage campers to engage and connect with their surroundings.
 By utilizing traditional strategies and modern-day camping techniques, campers will learn how to navigate their surroundings and identify a variety of flora and fauna, in order to develop a deeper understanding of the natural world.

 - Campers will be focused on learning about living in a sustainable environment.
 Collecting eggs from our resident chickens, learning how to care for them and why nutrition is so important to their care is always the fun part!
 Campers will also build and maintain a community garden which feeds all of the animals here at SCWR!
 The best part?
 These are all skills they can utilize at home.